What is the Master Gardener Program?

 Right now, we have approximately 74 active Master Gardeners who volunteer in numerous ways in the local community.
 It is a very popular program and growing every year.

 What are some of the Master Gardener projects in Onondaga County?

-After being accepted into the program, each MG will receive 2-years of training from Cornell University professors and professionals working in the horticultural field.
-Training classes will be divided between 2018 and 2019, approximately 6 classes will be offered each year.
-All Master Gardener training class sessions are a requirement for completion of the Master Gardener Course.
+After acceptance into the program, each MG will receive training from Cornell University professors and professionals working in the horticultural field.
+Training classes will be a combination of online and in-person learning from January to June 2024, All Master Gardener training class sessions and the completion of a final project are a requirement for completion of the Master Gardener Course.